avishaan/codehatcher.github.io/_posts/2020-09-02-classification-performance-metrics.md

 \\[ F_\beta = (1 + \beta^2) \cdot \frac{PPV \cdot TPR}{\beta^2 \cdot PPV + TPR} \\]

 ## ROC / AUC
-Receiver operating curve is the plot of TPR vs FPR with AUC being the area under the ROC aka AUC/AUROC.
+The receiver operating curve is the plot of TPR vs FPR with AUC being the area under the ROC aka AUC/AUROC.
 This describes how well the model is capable of distinguishing between classes.

 <figure style='width: 100%' class='align-center'>
   <a href='/assets/posts/unsorted/roc-auc-en.png'><img src='/assets/posts/unsorted/roc-auc-en.png'></a>